Hi Fellow Quilters,

 The beaver is a pretty amazing critter!
 His front teeth never stop growing, so he keeps them at a reasonable length by gnawing on wood.
 Beavers are probably most famous for their engineering abililities- can you say dam?
 The beaver family lives in the dam, and caches food in their pond to provide food during the long winter months.

 I hope that you’ve enjoyed reading about these wonderful creatures who are “Born in the Rockies”!
-If you’d like to purchase any of the individual quilt blocks, click here to browse.
+If you’d like to purchase any of the individual quilt blocks or the “Born in the Rockies” pattern, click here to browse.

 As always, I appreciate you stopping in for a visit!
 So, who else was born (or has spent some time) in the Rockies?
 Or perhaps there’s another mountain range that calls to you.
 I’d love to read your comments.
 Please come back next week, when I’ll introduce you to the rest of the “Rockies” critters!
 Until then. . .